 Guy Carpenter today released its 2015 Mid-Year Report on the (re)insurance landscape.
 In addition to providing a brief recap of renewal activity highlighted in their release on July 9, the report assesses key industry trends, including a detailed assessment of mergers and acquisitions activity and highlights other notable themes such as cyber security risk, increased regulation and public-private partnerships.

 Archive for the ‘Capital Markets’ Category

-GC Securities, a division of MMC Securities Corp., a U.S. registered broker-dealer and member FINRA/NFA/SIPC, today announced the Regulation S placement of Principal At-Risk Variable Rate Notes (”Notes”) due January 15, 2016, with notional principal at CHF70,000,000 through Kaith Re Ltd., to benefit Gebäudeversicherung Bern (”GVB”).
-This is the first ever Swiss franc-denominated catastrophe bond and the first time that GVB has utilized the cat bond market to manage its risks.
+GC Securities, a division of MMC Securities Corp., a U.S. registered broker-dealer and member FINRA/NFA/SIPC, announced the placement of the Series 2015-1 Notes, with notional principal of USD 700,000,000, through the existing catastrophe bond shelf program, Alamo Re Ltd., to benefit the Texas Windstorm Insurance Association (TWIA).
+This is the largest 144A catastrophe bond completed to date in 2015 and the second time that TWIA has utilized the cat bond market to manage its tropical cyclone risks.